Skimmeroni/Appunti/AI4ST/Statistica4AI/Random Variables/RV.typ

   in a disjoint union of such intervals;
 + The probability of the random variable to assume a specific value is always zero.

-The set of values that a random variable can assume is called its *support*.